robert-z-lehr/Research-Shade-Structures-at-Intersections/README.md

 ## Working Boundary

 Public and academic material may be stored here.
-Do not store employer files, client files, internal emails, proprietary datasets, sealed engineering material, confidential cost data, signal timing sheets, nonpublic CAD drawings, or municipal documents not already intended for public release.
+Proprietary and confidential materials (e.g. – employer files, client files, internal emails, proprietary datasets, sealed engineering material, confidential cost data, signal timing sheets, nonpublic CAD drawings, or municipal documents) are not included here, as they are not intended for public release.

 ## License / Use